giacomoran/teleop-android/README.md

 # Teleop SO101 arm from Android app

-I wasn't happy with the [LeRobot phone teleoperation setup](https://huggingface.co/docs/lerobot/en/phone_teleop) for my SO101 robot arm, so I've built my own.
+An Android-based teleoperation system for the SO101 robot arm with a more intuitive control interface.
+Built as an alternative to the [LeRobot phone teleoperation setup](https://huggingface.co/docs/lerobot/en/phone_teleop).

 [DEMO VIDEO and APP INTERFACE OVERVIEW]()

 <img src="assets/demo.gif" width="320" alt="Teleop Android app screenshot" />

-**Highlights**:
+### Highlights

 - Intuitive control:
   - phone's xyz position controls the lower arm tip position